Last modified 2 April 2014.

 Rifaat heads the United National Group, an umbrella organisation for parties and groups seeking political reform in Syria.

-2011 - As the so-called 'Arab Spring' uprisings bring down repressive regimes in Tunisia, Egypt and Libya, the populace of Syria also begins to agitate for greater freedoms.
+2011 - As the so-called 'Arab Spring' uprisings bring down repressive governments in Tunisia, Egypt and Libya, the populace of Syria also begins to agitate for greater freedoms.

-However, peaceful demonstrations calling for democratic reforms are brutally suppressed by the regime of Bashar Assad.
+However, peaceful demonstrations calling for democratic reforms are brutally suppressed by the Assad regime.
 Thousands are killed by security forces.
 The crackdown is led by Bashar's younger brother, Maher, who commands the Republican Guard and the army's Fourth Armoured Division.

 Bashar refuses to accept responsibility for the violence, telling US journalist Barbara Walters, "We don't kill our people ... no government in the world kills its people, unless it's led by a crazy person."